jeremyrayjewell/cyber_journal/book-summaries/linux-basics-for-hackers-chapter-01.md

 ## Introductory Terms and Concepts

-- Binaries: executable files, including utilities and applications, often in */usr/bin* or *usr/sbin*.
+- **Binaries**: executable files, including utilities and applications, often in */usr/bin* or *usr/sbin*.

-- Case sensitivity: Linux filesystem does not recognize uppercase letters as their lowercase ounterparts, nor vice versa.
+- **Case sensitivity**: Linux filesystem does not recognize uppercase letters as their lowercase ounterparts, nor vice versa.
 Like Python.

-- Directory: hierarchically-organized location within the filesystem.
+- **Directory**: hierarchically-organized location within the filesystem.
 Like Windows' *folders*.

-- Home: a directory holding directories belonging to each individual user; */home/user*.
+- **Home**: a directory holding directories belonging to each individual user; */home/user*.
 A default location for each user's files.

-- Kali: a Debian-based Linux distribution focused on penetration testing with many pre-installed tools for that purpose.
+- **Kali**: a Debian-based Linux distribution focused on penetration testing with many pre-installed tools for that purpose.

-- root: the system administrator (not to be confused with the *root* directory `/` nor the *root user* directory `/root`).
+- **root**: the system administrator (not to be confused with the *root* directory `/` nor the *root user* directory `/root`).

-- Script: commands run via interpreters; may be bash, Pyhton, Perl, etc.
+- **Script**: commands run via interpreters; may be bash, Pyhton, Perl, etc.

-- Shell: command-running environment and interpreter.
+- **Shell**: command-running environment and interpreter.
 Most typical for Linux, and that used in the book, is *bash* (*Bourne-again shell*)

-- Terminal: the text-based command line interface (CLI) you find inside a terminal emulator.
+- **Terminal**: the text-based command line interface (CLI) you find inside a terminal emulator.
 The terminal interfaces with the shell to implement the CLI commands.

 ## A Tour of Kali